 2 – Get in touch

-Send us a short email of support to community@tso.com.au so we can show our elected members that the community’s behind us as we call for a better solution for Hobart’s stadium.
+Send us a short email of support to community@tso.com.au so we can show our elected members that the community’s behind us as we call for protection of the TSO as Tasmania’s most important cultural export hub, a role that relies upon the highly sensitive acoustics of our concert and recording spaces.

 3 – Support your orchestra